-To assess the weight of evidence for any effects of sampling manipulation and presentation order we compared model fits for three generalized linear models.
-Across all models, counts of positive responses (indicating that the test item is an example of the target category) were modeled for each individual and stimulus using a beta-binomial distribution and a logistic link function.2 The BASELINE model includes two predictors common to all three models.
-Firstly, it includes the individual's previous response to the test stimulus, which (per the Bayesian generalization model) is intended to model the dependence of an individual's posterior beliefs (measured after the second training phase) on their prior beliefs (measured after the first training phase).
-Secondly the BASELINE model includes an interaction with the test stimulus, allowing us to quantify the support for an effect that diminishes with increasing similarity between test and training stimuli.
-The +MANIPULATION model extends the BASELINE model with predictors for the sampling explanation and presentation sequence (and an interaction between the two).
+order we compared model fits for four (generalized) linear models.
+Across all models, counts of positive responses were modeled separately for each individual and each stimulus (outside the range spanned by the training stimuli) using a beta-binomial distribution and a logistic link function.1 In the BASELINE model, positive responses (indicating that the test item is an example of the target category) are predicted on the basis on the individual's response count for a given stimulus as measured during the first test phase.
+Per the Bayesian generalization model, this is intended to model the dependence of an individual's posterior beliefs (measured after the second training phase) on their prior beliefs (measured after the first training phase).
+The BASELINE × STIMULUS model adds the stimulus as a predictor as well as an interaction with the baseline response.
+In doing so, the BASELINE × STIMULUS model allows us to quantify the support for an effect of additional observations which diminishes with increasing similarity between test and training stimuli.
+The +MANIPULATION model extends the BASELINE × STIMULUS model with predictors for the sampling explanation and presentation sequence (and an interaction between the two).
 Lastly, the FULL model extends the +MANIPULATION model with all possible interaction terms.
-Completing the interaction terms in this way allows us to capture an effect of our experimental manipulation that is stimulus specific, in line with the predictions of the Bayesian generalization model (illustrated in Figure 1).
-Models were fit to response data from the second testing phase, for the 15 (of 19) stimulus values which lay outside the range spanned by the training stimuli.3
+Models were fit to response data from the second testing phase, for the 15 (of 19) stimulus values which lay outside the range spanned by the training stimuli.2